Mbed-TLS/mbedtls/docs/psa-transition.md

 #### ECC functionality with no PSA equivalent

-There is no PSA equivalent of `mbedtls_ecdsa_can_do` to query the capabilities of a curve at runtime.
+There is no PSA equivalent of `mbedtls_ecdsa_can_do` and `mbedtls_ecdh_can_do` to query the capabilities of a curve at runtime.
 Check the documentation of each curve family to see what algorithms it supports.

 There is no PSA equivalent to the types `mbedtls_ecdsa_context` and `mbedtls_ecdsa_restart_ctx`, and to basic ECDSA context manipulation functions including `mbedtls_ecdsa_from_keypair`, because they are not needed: the PSA API does not have ECDSA-specific context types.